opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Editing Drawings
 ----------------
-Toonz Raster and Vector drawings, and Raster images, can be manipulated in OpenToonz.
+Toonz Vector, Toonz Raster and Raster levels, can be manipulated in OpenToonz.

 To edit a drawing, for example to copy a part of it, you have first to select it in the Xsheet/Timeline or in the Level Strip.
 When selected in the Xsheet/Timeline, the viewer displays the whole scene contents at the current frame, when selected in the Level Strip, the viewer displays the selected frame of the current animation level only, to let you work more easily on it.

 Drawings can be also selected directly in the viewer: this allows you to work on the different drawings visible at a certain frame with no need to retrieve them in the Xsheet/Timeline or Level Strip.

-.. note:: All the editing performed on drawings is not saved until you save the related level, or use the Save All command (see  :ref:`Saving Levels <saving_levels>`  ).
+.. note:: All the editing performed on drawings is not saved until you save the related level, or use the **Save All** command (see  :ref:`Saving Levels <saving_levels>`  ).

 .. tip:: **To select the drawing to edit:**